Alicia Keys: 2009–2011: The Element of Freedom, marriage and motherhood

 In 2009, Keys approached Clive Davis for permission to submit a song for Whitney Houston's sixth studio album I Look to You.
 She subsequently co-wrote and produced the single "Million Dollar Bill" with record producer Swizz Beatz.
 Months later, she was featured on rapper Jay-Z's song "Empire State of Mind" which was the lead single from his eleventh studio album The Blueprint 3.
 The song was a commercial and critical success, topping the Billboard Hot 100, becoming her fourth number-one song on that chart.
 Additionally, it won Grammy Awards for 'Best Rap/Sung Collaboration and 'Best Rap Song' the following year, among a total of five nominations.

 The following month, the American Society of Composers, Authors and Publishers honored Keys with the Golden Note Award, an award given to artists "who have achieved extraordinary career milestones".
 She collaborated with Spanish recording artist Alejandro Sanz for "Looking for Paradise", which topped the Billboard Hot Latin Songs chart, this was Keys's first number one on all three charts, which also made her the first African-American of non-Hispanic origin to reach number 1 on the Hot Latin Tracks.

 Keys released her fourth studio album, The Element of Freedom, in December 2009.
 It debuted at number two on the Billboard 200, selling 417,000 copies in its first week.
 It was preceded by the release of its lead single "Doesn't Mean Anything" which peaked at sixty on the Hot 100, and fourteen on Billboards Hot R&B/Hip-Hop Songs.
 Keys was ranked as the top R&B recording artist of the 2000–2009 decade by Billboard magazine and ranked at number five as artist of the decade, while "No One" was ranked at number six on the magazine's top songs of the decade.
 In the United Kingdom, The Element of Freedom became Keys's first album to top the UK Albums Chart.
 The album's second single, "Try Sleeping with a Broken Heart", was released in November and peaked at number twenty-seven on the Hot 100 and number two on the Hot R&B/Hip-Hop Songs chart.
 The album's third single "Put It in a Love Song" featured recording artist Beyoncé.
 In February 2010, Keys released the fourth single, "Empire State of Mind (Part II) Broken Down" peaked at fifty-five on the Hot 100 and seventy-six on the Hot R&B/Hip-Hop Songs chart.
 In May, "Un-Thinkable (I'm Ready)" featuring rapper Drake was released as the album's fifth single.
 While only peaking at twenty-one on the Billboard Hot 100, it topped the Hot R&B/Hip-Hop Songs for twelve consecutive weeks.
-The song became the album's most successful single; Keys eighth number one on the chart; and Key's first number one song in five years.
+The song became the album's most successful single; Key's eighth number one on the chart; and Key's first number one song in five years.
 The album's sixth and final single, "Wait Til You See My Smile", was released in December 2010 in the United Kingdom.